usnistgov/ndntrace/README.md

 ### Building the NFD with the trace strategies:
 - Add the trace strategy into your NFD/daemon/fw directory
-- Copy the content of (Single_path_tracing.txt) into your your default strategy used by your NF in the begining of the "afterreceiveInterest" trigger
+- Copy the content of (Single_path_tracing.txt) into your your default strategy used by your NFD in the begining of the "afterreceiveInterest" trigger
 - Build the daemon once more by running the following commands:
     >./waf configure